btbrq/CommitChecklist-Plugin/README.md

 It comes in the middle of committing changes process and lets you proceed with the commit only if you select all the items that you have in your checklist

-You can define your own checklist in Settings > Version Control > Commit checklist
+You can define your own checklist in Settings > Version Control > Commit Checklist

 ![image info](screenshots/settings.png)